 In addition, the CWG-Stewardship recommends three areas of future work that can be addressed once the CWG-Stewardship proposal is finalized for SO/AC approval and again after the ICG has approved a proposal for IANA Stewardship Transition:

-Identification of any existing IANA naming services related cost elements that may not be needed after the IANA Stewardship Transition, if any;
+Identification of any existing IANA naming services related cost elements that may not be needed after the IANA Stewardship Transition, if any.

 Projection of any new cost elements that may be incurred as a result of the IANA Stewardship Transition and in order to provide the ongoing services after the transition.